-Are you giving up smoking for World No Tobacco Day?
-Find out what happens inside your body for the days, weeks and years after your last cigarette.
+Are you thinking of giving up smoking?
+Find out the positive changes that happen inside your body for the days, weeks and years after your last cigarette.

-On 31st May, people and health organisations all over the world will mark No Tobacco Day to highlight the health risks associated with smoking and tobacco to encourage smokers to kick the habit for good.
 The dangers of smoking are well known – it is one of the biggest causes of death and illness in the UK.
-Smoking puts you at risk of developing many different cancers, coronary heart disease and various lung diseases, as well as increasing your chance of having a heart attack or stroke1.
+Smoking puts you at risk of developing many different cancers, coronary heart disease and various lung diseases, as well as increasing your chance of having a heart attack or stroke.1

 You’re probably already aware of the negative impacts of smoking but knowing about all the positive changes happening in your body when you quit can help give you the motivation to beat your cravings.
 We’ve put together a timeline to show you all of the ways your body will thank you for quitting smoking at each milestone.